diffblue/cbmc/doc/cprover-manual/installation.md

 The installation instructions for the Eclipse Plugin, including the link to the download site, are available [here](http://www.cprover.org/eclipse-plugin/).
-This includes a small tutorial on how to use the Eclipse plugin.
+This includes a short tutorial on the Eclipse plugin.